Operation Hot Winter: Operation

 After a day in which 50 rockets were fired, IDF decided to change its strategy on March 2 and sent a whole regiment (about 2,000 men) into northern Gaza Strip to occupy Jabalia and Shuja'iyya but met stiff resistance from the Palestinians.
-Military deaths totalled 4 Palestinian fighters and 2 Israeli soldiers.
+Military deaths totalled four Palestinian fighters and two Israeli soldiers.

-On March 3, 2008 Israel, according to the IDF, was free to search for factories, terrorist infrastructure, Qassam warehouses and rocket launchers in the two towns.
+On March 3, 2008, Israel, according to the IDF, was free to search for factories, militant infrastructure, Qassam warehouses and rocket launchers in the two towns.
 In the evening, Israel pulled out its troops from the Gaza Strip, but Israeli Prime Minister Ehud Olmert said the operation ended but Israel would soon return to counter the rocket firing and said the airstrikes "would continue".

 Casualties

-As of March 4, 2008, 110 Palestinian fatalities have been reported.
-While Israel claims that most casualties were militants, Palestinians say more than half of the killed were civilians.
+As of March 4, 2008, 110 Palestinian fatalities had been reported.
+While Israel claimed that most casualties were militants, Palestinians said more than half of those killed were civilians.
 March 1 has been noted as "the bloodiest day for Palestinians" since the Second Intifada began in 2000, when almost half the dead were civilians including children.
 Israeli human rights movement B'Tselem expressed its grave concern at "the large number of children and other uninvolved (Palestinian) civilians among those killed and wounded in the Gaza Strip".

 According to B'Tselem, there were 54 civilian casualties.
 Civilian casualties included children, women and even infants.
 A 13-year-old Palestinian youth was also killed in the West Bank in the demonstrations staged by West Bank Palestinians in support of Hamas in Gaza.
 Militant deaths were mostly Hamas members, as well as some Islamic Jihad members, and one member of the PRC.
 The Associated Press and other news outlets did not report that civilians accounted for the majority of Palestinian casualties, but that they accounted for "dozens".
 Israel's attacks in Gaza aired prominently on Arab TV news channels.